bmc/avsl/index.md

 ## Building from Source

-Building the library requires [SBT][] and Scala 2.8.0.
+Building the library requires [SBT][] 0.10.1 or better.
 Install SBT, as described at the SBT web site.
 Then, assuming you have an `sbt` shell script (or .BAT file, for Windows), run:

-    sbt update

-That command will pull down the external jars on which the AVSL Library depends.
-After that step, build the library with:

     sbt compile package